Schematic Dangling Wires

 In electronic design, "dangling wires" refer to wires or nets in a schematic that are not connected to any component or circuit element.
 They are also known as "floating wires" or "unconnected nets."
 Dangling wires can occur due to various reasons, and they can lead to confusion, errors, or incomplete circuit functionality during the PCB layout or simulation phases.

-Here are some common reasons why dangling wires might appear in a schematic:
+Here are some common reasons why dangling wires might appear in a schematic on other PCB design programs:

 Incomplete Connections: The designer may have forgotten to connect one or more ends of a wire to a component or another net.
 This can happen accidentally during the schematic creation process, especially in complex designs.